jbrussell/academic-kickstart/content/eilive2020/part2a_sonification.md

 # Understanding Waves

 In the previous section <a href="../part1a2_makeyourown/" target="_self">Make Your Own Maps</a>, we introduced a simple sinusoid.
-In the section, we will explore that further.
-We will use the same sine wave equation with amplitude $A$ and frequency $f$ (cycles per second), but this time we will also add phase $c$, offset $b$ :
+In this section, we will explore sine waves further.
+We will use the same sine wave equation with amplitude $A$ and frequency $f$ (cycles per second), but this time we will also add phase $c$ and vertical offset $b$ :

 $$ y = A \sin (2 \pi f x + c) + b $$